pfvatterott/Work-Day-Scheduler/README.md

 ## Description

-For this project I used Javascript, HTML, and CSS to create a multi question, multiple choice quiz.
+For this project I used JQuery, HTML, and CSS to create a responsive and intuitive work day scheduler.

 Here are some key features:

-1. Start button that initializes a countdown and then the quiz itself
-2. A timer that will terminate the quiz if it reaches zero.
-The timer is also tracked for the final score.
-3. Ten unique questions with four answers for the user to choose from.
-4. When the user selects an answer the program will alert the user if it was correct or incorrect.
-5. A final score that is a combination of the correct amount of answers (each is worth 3 points) and the time remaining.
-6. A scoreboard that auto generates based on the amount of saved scores in local storage.
-7. A scoreboard that orders the scores from highest to lowest.
+1. A date and time that auto updates each time the page is refreshed.
+2. Nine timeblocks, each for an hour of the workday, where the user can input events.
+3. For each timeblock a save button that only saves text inputs for that specific timeblock.
+4. For each timeblock a clear button that only clears text inputs for that specific timeblock.
+5. Timeblocks automatically change color depending on if they're in the past, present, or future.
+6. A "Save All" button that saves text inputs for every timeblock.
-7. A button that will clear all highscores.
+7. A "Clear All" button that clears all text inputs for every timeblock.
-8. A button that will restart the quiz.
-9. A score tracker so the user can see their current score while taking the quiz.
+8. Save buttons that save user text inputs into local storage.
+9. Timeblocks auto-fill if local storage is available.

 ## Installation